Meal delivery start-up Blue Apron to sell wine, sees growth opportunity

-NEW YORK (Reuters) - Meal-kit company Blue Apron is starting a wine subscription service as the New York-based startup seeks to expand amid a crowded market for takeout alternatives.
+NEW YORK, Sept 21 (Reuters) - Meal-kit company Blue Apron is starting a wine subscription service as the New York-based startup seeks to expand amid a crowded market for takeout alternatives.

 The move into wine marks the first major step Blue Apron has taken since it said it raised $135 million in funding in June, putting the company at a $2 billion valuation.
 The company, which delivers weekly recipes with pre-measured ingredients ready for cooking to consumers’ homes, says it is delivering 3 million meals a month in the U.S.